alexnanchen/datascience-capstone-project/reports/DataAnalysis.md

 given N-gram order (2-grams, 3-grams, ...).

 For example if the selected vocabulary is 5 unique words, the maximum number of bigram is 5*5 = 25.
 Then we can compare this number with the observed bigrams.
-Suppose we observe 5 unique bigrams, then the bigram coverage is 5 for 25 or 20%.
+Suppose we observe 5 unique bigrams, the bigram coverage is 5 for 25 or 20%.

 Now lets check the N-gram coverage of the sampled text.